xrdocs/segment-routing/_conferences/2018-sumeet-arora-acg-hotseat-segment-routing.md

 published: true
 breadnav: true
 date: '2018-02-05 03:06 -0700'
-title: 'ACG HotSeat: Sumeet Arora SR'
+title: 'ACG HotSeat: Sumeet Arora'
 author: ACG HotSeat
 excerpt: 'Sumeet Arora, SVP, Cisco, and Ray Mota, CEO of ACG Research, talk about segment routing and how it leverages the distributed intelligence of the network and centralized optimization to enable applications.'
 header: